About

 The company’s documentary and short films have garnered international acclaim at festivals, including documentary ‘Under the Volcano’ which premiered at SXSW and was nominated for ‘Best Australian Documentary’ at the Sydney Film Festival.
 Distributed globally by Universal Pictures, the film tells the story of the legendary Beatles producer Sir George Martin and AIR Studios, the recording studio he built in the Caribbean in the 1980’s.

-The company also has a feature film, Moodja, in development with Indigenous director Karla Hart, a Noongar woman she has collaborated with since 2014.
+While Rush Films has previously been focused on documentary, the company is expanding its drama slate with feature film, Moodja, in development with Indigenous director Karla Hart, a Noongar woman she has collaborated with since 2014.

 CODY GREENWOOD